A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

 Figure~\ref{figure:variable_importance_gbm} shows the relative importance of the covariates in the various GBMs.
-The importance of a specific covariate is expressed as the total improvement of the loss function over all splits including that covariate averaged over the 365 evaluation dates and scaled to 100.
+The importance of a specific covariate is expressed as the sum of the improvements in the loss function each time that this covariate is used to split a tree in the GBM.
+We calculate this total improvement for each of the 365 evaluation dates.
+Then we average the results and scale it to 100.
 Since there is no explicit variable selection, importance is distributed over all covariates, which complicates the interpretation.
-For recent claims, \texttt{rep.month} allows for a more granular expression of the time elapsed since reporting the claim, which is important when modelling the target variables close, payment and size. \texttt{initial.reserve} is the most important covariate when predicting the size of payments.
-This shows that claim experts base their reserve estimate on information of the claim beyond the covariates available in model building.
+For recent claims, \texttt{rep.month} allows for a more granular expression of the time elapsed since reporting of the claim, which is important when modelling the layer outcome variables \texttt{settlement}, \texttt{payment} and \texttt{size}. \texttt{initial.reserve} is the most important covariate when predicting the size of payments.
+This shows that claim experts base their reserve estimate on information of the claim beyond the covariates available in the modelling of the reserves.
 Similarly, the importance of other covariates shows that the practice of determining an initial reserve can be further improved by using a statistical model.
-The claim type \texttt{catnat}, which was important in the hierarchical GLM, is less important in the GBM.
+The claim type \texttt{catnat}, which was important in the hierarchical GLM, becomes less important in the GBM.

-\paragraph{Chain ladder method} We compare the previous individual hierarchical reserving models with the classical chain ladder method based on yearly aggregated data.
+\paragraph{Chain ladder method} We compare the individual hierarchical reserving models with the chain ladder method based on yearly aggregated data.
 As indicated in Section~\ref{section:aggregate_1}, the chain ladder method can be rephrased as a hiearchical reserving model with a single layer, i.e.~the payment size.
-On each evaluation date, we compute the RBNS reserve by applying the classical chain ladder method to a runoff triangle of payment sizes aggregated by reporting and development year.
+On each evaluation date, we compute the RBNS reserve by applying the chain ladder method to a run-off triangle of payment sizes aggregated by reporting and development year.
 The choice for aggregating by reporting year results in an estimate for the RBNS reserve, as motivated in Section~\ref{section:aggregate}.
-Confidence bounds for the reserve estimate will be derived from a normal assumption combined with the standard errors under the Mack model \citep{Mack1999}.
+Confidence bounds for the reserve estimate are derived from a normal assumption combined with the standard error under the Mack model \citep{Mack1999}.